Casket: a rectangular-shaped box in which the dead are buried.

 How is a Flag Placed on a Casket?

 The canton (blue field) lays over the left shoulder of the deceased.
-The flag is centered end-to-end and side-to-side.
+The flag is centered end-to-end and side-to-side on a fully closed casket.
 See also The Draped and Dressed Casket.

 How is a Flag-draped Casket Placed?